justingallagher/fpga-trace/README.md

 ## Schedule

+Wednesday April 13:

+* Acquire Zedboard FPGA (DONE)

 Tuesday April 19 (Checkpoint):

-* Acquire Zedboard FPGA (DONE)
 * Install Xillinux and set up board for SSH (DONE)
 * Port ray-tracer to ARM (DONE)

+Friday April 22:

 * Update ray-tracer with SIMD acceleration
+* Benchmark ARM ray-tracer, recording (with and without SIMD):

+1. Average rendering time for each scene
+2. Average latency for a single triangle intersection
+3. Throughput of triangle intersections

+Monday April 26:

 * Test FPGA with basic logic controlled from the ARM processor (LED blink, adder, etc)

-Monday April 26:
+Friday April 29:

 * Implement intersection for one triangle in FPGA
-* Benchmark rendering a single triangle on FPGA vs CPU
-* Encode scene in FPGA
-* Render and benchmark one full scene with FPGA acceleration
+* Integrate FPGA triangle intersection logic with ARM ray tracer

 Monday May 1:

-* Render and benchmark multiple scenes with FPGA acceleration
+* Allow simultaneous intersections for many triangles in FPGA

 Friday May 6:

+* Benchmark FPGA accelerated ray tracer, using metrics above

+Monday May 9:

-* Optimize and benchmark performance for all scenes
+* Continue optimizing and benchmarking performance for all scenes